yocontra/node-gdal-next/README.md

 - Support for curve geometries
 - Numerous bugfixes including a number of memory leaks

-TypeScript is currently available only in 3.1, install with `npm install gdal-async@beta`

 Support for `worker_threads` is planned but it is not a priority project

 ### Breaking Changes relative to node-gdal